 An in-memory keypair is ephemeral - it disappears when your process exits.
 Use a browser wallet or a persistent keypair for anything beyond local testing.

-The Umbra program address is different on devnet and mainnet.
+The Umbra program address differs between devnet and mainnet.
 The SDK resolves the correct address automatically based on the network parameter.

 Registration sets up your on-chain Umbra identity.
 This function can be called regardless of whether the user is already registered - it handles the full setup, including key rotation when keys have changed.
 That said, each call submits on-chain transactions with SOL costs, so in practice you should check whether the account is already registered before calling it.